Wacoal (WACLY) vs. Delta Galil Industries (DELTY) Head-To-Head Analysis

 Wacoal (OTCMKTS:WACLY) and Delta Galil Industries (OTCMKTS:DELTY) are both small-cap consumer discretionary companies, but which is the better investment?
-We will compare the two businesses based on the strength of their dividends, profitability, valuation, risk, institutional ownership, earnings and analyst recommendations.
+We will compare the two companies based on the strength of their earnings, profitability, analyst recommendations, valuation, institutional ownership, risk and dividends.

 Dividends